Portrait von der Bestsellerautorin Katja Brandis, daneben ein Bild ihres Buches Seawalkers, liegend auf einem grauen Fischernetz von BRACENET

 The complete conversion of all Katja Brandis titles also achieves the following savings:

-- 39,123 kg of CO2, which corresponds to the emissions of 4 people in Germany over one year each = 19,913,607 liters of volume, that's enough to fit into 7.8 million balloons!
+• 39,123 kg of CO2, which corresponds to the emissions of 4 people in Germany each over a year = 19,913,607 liters of volume, that's how much fits into 7.8 million balloons!

-- 3,480,415 liters of water
+• 3,480,415 l of water

-- 347,247 kg of wood
+• 347,247 kg of wood

 Really cool and at the same time hard to imagine what such a seemingly small change can achieve, right?

-8 Questions for Katja Brandis
+8 questions for Katja Brandis

 We had the opportunity to interview Katja Brandis personally.